Narigo/dotfiles/README.md

 sorting PDF documents after scanning them with a document feeder that cannot turn pages and a quick action to turn a screen recording `.mov` into a `.gif`.

-____
+**Update June 2023**

+The `copy_files` is not set up to work with folders right now.
+Using oh-my-zsh and adding all plugins maz be problematic.

+---

 ## Mac OS X

 1. Install [Homebrew](https://brew.sh/).
 2. Run `. install.sh` to setup the environment.
 For a dry-run to see what will be written, use `. install.sh -d`.

 ## Modules

 To create a new module, add a `.settings-<your-platform>` and write down the settings you want to use.

 There are multiple settings you can use: